Trusted media brand of the Chartered Institute of Housing

 Following surveys, Trivallis discovered a “critical risk” related to RAAC in one of its homes, and has said that this issue could potentially affect 40 other homes with a similar design.

-The lightweight concrete, which is at risk of sudden collapse, was detected in relation to issues affecting the roofs and ceilings.
+The lightweight concrete, which is at risk of sudden collapse, was found in the roof and ceilings.